Get your credentials for an in-demand career.

 A 30+ hour pre-practicum is completed during the second semester of the first year.
 Students are placed in a school and work directly with children.

 A 600+ hour practicum is completed during the second year of study.

 During the third year, students complete a 1,200+ hour, unpaid internship in a school system.

-Students receive a Ed.S. in School Psychology and a M.Ed. in School Psychology at the culmination of 3 years of full-time study.
+Students receive a EdS in school psychology and an MEd in school psychology at the culmination of 3 years of full-time study.
 Upon completion, students may receive institutional endorsement to obtain the credential of school psychologist in the state of Massachusetts.

-The Education Specialist is awarded upon successful completion of 72 credits combined planned program of study including a supervised, full-time practicum (600+ hours) and supervised full-time, unpaid internship (total 1,200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.
+The education specialist degree is awarded upon successful completion of 72 credits combined planned program of study including a supervised, full-time practicum (600+ hours) and supervised full-time, unpaid internship (total 1,200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.
 Candidates must satisfy all other graduate and degree requirements.

 Institutional endorsement for professional credential as a school psychologist requires a passing score on the Massachusetts Teacher Educator Licensing Examination (MTEL) and sitting for the Praxis II exam and successful completion of all education specialist components.